-- ¶1.
-What, then, is the advantage of the Jew?
+- 1. What, then, is the advantage of the Jew?
 Or what is the value of circumcision? - 2.
 Much in every way, but principally because they were entrusted with the oracles of God. - 3.
-So what, if some were unfaithful?
+And what if some were unfaithful?
 Will their unfaithfulness invalidate God's faithfulness? - 4.
 Absolutely not!
-Let God be true and every man a liar, as it is written, "That you might be justified in your words and prevail when you are judged."
-That you might be justified in your words and prevail when you are judged." - 5.
+Let God be true and every man a liar, as it is written, "That you might be justified in your words and prevail when you are judged." - 5.
 Now, if our unrighteousness demonstrates the righteousness of God, what are we to say?
 Is God unrighteous who inflicts wrath?
 (I speak as a man.) - 6.
 Absolutely not!
 Else, how will God condemn the world? - 7.
 For if the truth of God is magnified by my lie unto His glory, why, then, am I still condemned as a sinner? - 8.
-And not rather, as we be slanderously accused, and as some claim that we say (whose damnation is just)," Let us do evil, that good might come!" - ¶9.
+And not rather (as we be slanderously accused, and as some claim that we say, whose damnation is just,) "Let us do evil so that good might come!" - ¶9.
 What then?
 Are we exalting ourselves?
-Not in the least, for we already made the charge that all, both Jews and Greeks, are under sin, - 10. just as it is written: "There is none righteous, not one; - 11. there is no one who understands; there is no one seeking God; - 12. all have fallen away; they have all, together, become worthless; there is no one doing good; there is not even one"; - 13.
-"Their throat is an open sepulchre; they deceive with their tongues;" "The poison of adders is under their lips"; 6 - 14.
-"Whose mouth is full of curses and bitterness"; - 15.
-"Their feet are swift to shed blood";8 - 16.
-"Ruin and misery are in their ways, - 17. and the way of peace they have not known";9 - 18.
-"There is no fear of God before their eyes."
-10 - ¶19.
-Now, we know that whatever the law says, it says to those who are under the law, that every mouth might be shut and the whole world might be accountable to God. - 20.
-Wherefore, by works of a law shall no flesh be justified before Him, for by the law came the knowledge of sin.
+Not in the least, for we already made the charge that all, both Jews and Greeks, are under sin, - 10. just as it is written: "There is none righteous, not one; - 11. there is no one who understands; there is no one seeking God;